julian-molina/Documentation/_includes/super_scripts/javascript-code.md

 <!--------------------------------------------- ADDING starts -->

-To add a layer, select *Add Layer* on the layer manager node menu.
+To add a JavaScript code node, select *Add JavaScript Code* on the master script or the template script node menu.

-{% include note.html content="After adding a layer node, make sure you establish a reference to the corresponding data product in the data storage node of the network hierarchy." %}

 <!--------------------------------------------- ADDING ends -->